gcontreras3/100-days-of-code/r1-log.md

 Thoughts: I've decided that I need to study on this feature more, I really want to get it down so I can complete the project.

 Link to work: SearchBar App

+### R1D4

+Today's Progress: Today I continued working on the SearchBar App, I was able to get input to show but I am unable to get it to stick on the page, I need this to save onto local storage in order to keep record of the contacts.
+I also am going to pair program with a coworker tomorrow to figure out the issue.

+On another note: I started learning Java programming and am going to start building my projects with it.

+Thoughts: Excited to learn Java

+Link to work: SearchBar App